Balzer Motor Company: History

 He developed also 5-cylinder rotary engines.
 When Smithsonian Institution Secretary Samuel P. Langley learned about these vehicles and their engine in 1898, he contacted Balzer, ordering one for his experimental airplane.
 Balzer had problems finishing this engine, delivering finally not earlier than 1900.
 For proper use, Langley's technical assistant, Charles M. Manly, had to modify it heavily.
 This became the Manly–Balzer engine, the first purpose-built aero-engine.

 Balzer's business was not very successful, and he left in 1902.
 He still worked as a mechanic, and in 1940 he died.

 Prototype

-On May 16, 1899, Balzer donated his prototype to the Smithsonian Institution, the first automobile in its collection.
-This was the first car given to the Smithsonian.
-It is currently in collection.
+On May 16, 1899, Balzer donated his prototype to the Smithsonian Institution.
+This was the first car ever given to the Smithsonian, and it is still in their collection.